isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-jump/index.md

 You can however prevent bed bugs from crawling into your bed by ensuring that its not adjacent to the wall.
 Also ensure that items such as lampstands and furniture are not connected to your bed.
 Do not allow bedding or clothes to hang on the floor from your bed.

 One more thing!
-Block bed bugs from climbing up the legs of your bed by installing climb
+Block bed bugs from climbing up the legs of your bed by installing climb-up cups.
-- up cups.
 These are cups with polished surfaces which bed bugs cant climb.
 When placed on each of the legs, bed bugs wont be able to crawl in to your bed.

-In addition, bed bugs that are coming from the bed to the floor also get trapped in the inner wall of the climb
+In addition, bed bugs that are coming from the bed to the floor also get trapped in the inner wall of the climb-up cup.
-- up cup.

 Related: Does Diatomaceous Earth Kill Bed Bugs?